 - Article 78 proceedings in New York State Supreme Court

 Each step has strict deadlines and evidentiary standards.
 Adding new documentation or correcting procedural errors can dramatically change a claim’s outcome.
 Legal representation is particularly useful during appeals because it ensures that the board’s findings are thoroughly reviewed and contested where appropriate.
+Our attorneys assist clients at every stage of the appeals process, from gathering new evidence to representing them at hearings.

 Coordinating Other Benefit Claims